WojciechMatuszewski/programming-notes/aws-stuff.md

 You have to assign a role to a given instance.
 Then you can ssh into that instance and do stuff that that role allows you to do.
 This is possible because the `aws-cli` is able to obtain the short term credentials that the role provides.
 This is done by **querying an instance metadata role**.
 `http://169.254.169.254/latest/urity-credentials/NAME_OF_THE_ROLE`

+##### Assuming EC2 Role on premises

+First thing first **you will need a role that will be shared along all your on prem instances**.
+Assuming you've done that, you should be using `AWS CodeDeploy` along with `aws-codedeploy-session-helper` to safely fetch credentials to your machines.
+This is mainly because `CodeDeploy` allows you to tag your instances, track deployments and does a lot of things for you.
+This approach **involves a cron job**.

 ##### Switching Roles

 - users can switch role **using SwitchRole console menu** or using an **link within an email send by administrator**.